My Little Pony: Equestria Girls – Rainbow Rocks: Plot

 Desperate for time in the semi-final round against Trixie's band, Rainbow Dash performs an egotistical song to substitute the counter-spell and unknowingly nearly transforms.
 Sunset impulsively ruins her performance to keep her from exposing their plan to the Sirens, which angers the girls.
 The Sirens intervene to allow the Rainbooms' advancement to the final round anyway, which prompts a jealous Trixie to trap the Rainbooms beneath the stage to take their place.
 The girls enter a five-way argument (Rarity over Applejack not caring about her costume ideas for the band, Fluttershy over Rainbow Dash taking all the credit for the band and not playing any songs that she wrote, and Pinkie Pie because being in the band isn't fun at all), allowing the Sirens to absorb their magic.
 Realizing that their constant fighting is interfering with the counter-spell, Sunset convinces the girls to resolve their differences, while Twilight reasons that playing together as friends will make the counter-spell work.

 Spike rescues the girls with assistance from DJ Pon-3, whose headphones' music protects her from the Sirens' spell.
-DJ Pon-3 provides a sound system that the Rainbooms use to engage the Sirens in a musical battle.
-Overwhelmed by the Sirens, the Rainbooms are joined by Sunset and with her help, the Rainbooms destroy the Sirens' pendants, the sources of their powers, leading to the Sirens being booed offstage.
+DJ Pon-3 provides a sound system that the Rainbooms use to engage the Sirens in a musical battle after they had reached their peak in the movie with their signature "We will be adored" verse.
+The Dazzlings use the magic from the Rainbooms' negative energy to gain similar power, including an ear-tail combo, with featherless, slightly transparent wings.
+The Rainbooms interrupt directly after the Sirens finished their verse, and proceed to transform into their "ponied-up" forms to counter the Dazzlings’ spell.
+The Dazzlings then summon their astral projections and the bands engage in combat with music, and are overwhelmed by the Sirens.
+They get knocked down by the Dazzlings’ power, before being joined by Sunset after Twilight had the microphone flung out of her hand, and with Sunset's help, they destroy the Sirens' pendants and the sources of their powers, leading to the Sirens being booed offstage.
 Afterward, Twilight and Spike return to Equestria, while Sunset uses Celestia's book to remain in contact with Twilight.

 During the credits, Sunset is seen having now been accepted by the rest of the school.
-In a post-credits scene, the human world's version of Twilight is shown investigating the strange magical activity around Canterlot High.
+In a post-credits scene, the parallel world's version of Twilight is shown investigating the strange magical activity around Canterlot High School, remarking that "something strange" is going on there.